Welcome to the Bagpipe Iconography page.

 The Medieval Manuscript Pages contain images extracted only from medieval manuscripts.
 These are some of the earliest images on the site.

 The Zampogna Page is comprised of images based on the very large, Italian Zampogna.
 These are mainly 19th century images.

 The Czech Pages are mostly from Eastern European Postcards.
 I would love to find some earlier stuff.
 If this is where your interest lies, also visit the Estonian Page.
 It's along similar lines.

 The Music Manuals of the 16th and 17th centuries offer an intriguing view of the bagpipe in relation to other instruments and music of the day.
 These images are from treatises by the likes of Mersenne, Praetorius, Diderot and more.

 The Piper's Gathering page is devoted to that little Vermont Bagpiping Festival which I just cannot get enough of.
 Great place to go if you want the chance to see some of these instruments live as it attracts many instrument makers who specialize in recreations.
-These pictures are from 2003.
-The 2011 Festival will take place at Champlain College in Burlington, VT.
+These pictures are from 2003, one of my favorite years there.

 This count as-of April 29th, 2002 @7:00 p.m